matthewoden/libvault/README.md

 - [UserPass](https://www.vaultproject.io/api/auth/userpass/index.html) with `Vault.Auth.UserPass`
 - [Token](https://www.vaultproject.io/api/auth/token/index.html#lookup-a-token-self-) with `Vault.Auth.Token`

 In addition to the above, a generic backend is also provided (`Vault.Auth.Generic`).
 If support for auth provider is missing, you can still get up and running quickly, without writing a new adapter.

 ## Secret Engine Adapters

-Most of Vault's Secret Engines use a replacable API.
+Most of Vault's Secret Engines use a replaceable API.
 The `Vault.Engine.Generic` adapter should handle most use cases for secret fetching.

 Vault's KV version 2 broke away from the standard REST convention.
 So KV has been given its own adapter:

 - [Key/Value](https://www.vaultproject.io/api/secret/kv/index.html)
   - [v1](https://www.vaultproject.io/api/secret/kv/kv-v1.html) with `Vault.Engine.KVV1`